wasmCloud/wasmcloud.com/docs/cli/call.md

 description: "wash call command reference"
 ---

-`wash call` can be used to directly invoke an component.
+`wash call` can be used to directly invoke a component.
 This can be useful when debugging, especially when the component isn't directly accessible via external channels such as HTTP.
 It is not recommended to use `wash call` in production environments.

 ### Usage
 ```